 In theory I would like the master to be able to provide a set of parameters to the slave; things such as temperature and pH thresholds, to be saved to the Arduino's EEPROM.
-This would allow the arduino to constantly monitor the Tank's state and respond to some any anomolies:
+This would allow the Arduino to constantly monitor the Tank's state and respond to some any anomalies:

 - Trigger the heater if the temperature drops below the provided threshold

 - Send warning messages back to the Pi if anything is amiss.

 This would allow the user to preset configure each individual slave for the type of fish they are keeping in that tank.
 Ideal for a multi tank setup, or even a pet store.Next Steps

 Once the prototype for the slave had been assembled and was working using the sensors, relays and screen alongside the Arduino Nano I started to look at more modular solutions; using relay shields or LCD shields to simplify the build process.

 With the emergence of the IOT2020 it would be incredible to use it as the slave device in this project, replacing the Arduino non-based prototype.
 Taking advantage of the IOT2020's feature set we could make the slave devices wireless and communicate with the webserver wireless over the network using websockets.
 It could even be used to remove the need to have the Pi running the web interface and become the master unit in the set up.
 This would be tremendously advantageous, making replication so much simpler!

 I have been working further on this project in recent weeks; buying new hardware, revising my communication protocols, and generally making this device much more user friendly.
 So far the changes cover:

 - Brand New enclosures, giving a more professional finish.

 - Pi Zero W-based hub, reduces the footprint and has integrated wifi!